dxxiogo/stock-manager-backend/README.md

 Contributions are welcome!
 Feel free to open issues and send pull requests.

-## License

-This project is licensed under the XYZ License.
-See the [LICENSE](/LICENSE) file for more details.

----

-Developed with passion by Your Name
+Developed with passion by Diogo